turingschool/front-end-curriculum/lessons/module-1/html-accessibility.md

   - div
   - footer
   - input
-- Turn to your neighbor take turns explaining what a role is.
+- Turn to your neighbor and take turns explaining what a role is.
 - What is the difference between implicit and explicit roles?

 ### States